kovidgoyal/kitty/docs/kittens/ssh.rst

     kitty +kitten ssh some-hostname-to-connect-to

 You should end up at a shell prompt on the remote server, with shell integration enabled.
-If you like it you can add an alias to it in you shell's rc files:
+If you like it you can add an alias to it in your shell's rc files:

 .. code-block:: sh